corda/cash-issuer/README.md

 **WARNING: DO NOT USE IN PRODUCTION!**

-**WARNING:** To run this code, you need a SNAPSHOT version of Corda that implements a prototype of reference input states.
+**WARNING:** To run this code, you need to use version 4.0-SNAPSHOT of Corda or greater.
 This code also only works with UK bank accounts that provide open banking APIs.

 This repo contains a reference implementation of the Corda cash issuer as described in the [accompanying design document](design/design.md).